-Sergei Mikhailov is one of the most powerful Russian mobsters.
-He is the boss of the Moscow based Solsnetskaya Organization the biggest and most powerful Russian Mafia Organization in Russia and probably the world, counting 5.000 members.
-Mikhailov's power reaches from Moscow to Miami to Geneve and the Middle East.
+Sergei Mikhailov is considered one of the most powerful Russian mobsters.
+He is the boss of the Moscow based Solntsevskaya organization, the biggest in Russia and probably the world, counting 5.000 members.
+Mikhailov's power reaches from Moscow and Geneve to Miami and the Middle East.

 When the Soviet Union collapsed and the Iron Curtain fell Russia was in total chaos.
 And where there's chaos there is an opportunity.
 Mikhailov and the other Russian Mafia bosses took advantage of the confusion in the Russian government and gained control of politicians and gevernment resources.
 With the government and the Iron Regime knock out there was nothing left to stop the Russian Mafia from totally taking over what the government left behind.
 Pretty soon Mikhailov's Organization owned banks, casino's, car dealerships, even the local airport (The Vnoekovo Airport).
 Operating from their new headquarters, a stylish building along the Leninsky Prospekt, Mikhailov's Organization controlled prostitution, gambling and weapons dealing.
 Mikhailov had taken control of Russia and now felt it was time to expand, the Western world was waiting and Mikhailov got himself and his Organization ready to go international.